benckx/liquibase-jooq-codegen-example/README.md

 Run the Gradle build with `./gradlew clean build`.
 The new folder will appear at `/build/jooq`.

-# Use the generated code
+# Use the generated DAO code

 We first need some logic to create and access a SQLite database.
 If  `dbFileName` doesn't exist yet, it will be created automatically.
-It will also apply `updateLiquibase()` to apply any change you made to your Liquibase definition to the SQLite instance.
+It will also run `updateLiquibase()` to apply any change you made to your Liquibase definition, into the SQLite file.

 ```kotlin
 import liquibase.Contexts